 A solid education is a positive advantage and essential if you are thinking of specialising in medicine, engineering, research, etc. The future of mankind depends on the quality of our scientists and other specialists.
 Fortunately, Schools, Colleges and Universities in the United Kingdom offer a wide range of courses to help you develop your future potential.

-Nelson says - Learn while ye may!
+James Bond would say - Learn while ye may!

 SCHOOL LISTS and GUIDES

 This Site!: a complete list of UK schools.
 Mapping and location search facilities (in association with Multimap.com).
 Searches by name, age groups, religion and a large range of other features.
 Tabulations of all available examination data for the past four years.
 Full contact details.
 Links to Ofsted and others.
 Much more to come over the next year.

 Independent Schools Council information service (ISCis): the site formerly known as ISIS - the Independent Schools Information Service - now trendily renamed and slipping into lower case.
 The 'official' site for schools belonging to the Independent Schools Joint Council, about 1,300 of the 2,000 plus independent schools in the UK.
 ISJC members would regard themselves as being the best 1,300.
 An excellent and very helpful site.
 Good search facility.
 Inspection reports are now beginning to be available on the Independent Schools Inspectorate site.

 SchoolsNet: A Greg Hadfield/Sunday Times production, based on The Good State Schools Guide (which Greg Hadfield wrote) and The Equitable Schools Guide.
 Now much expanded with the aim of being 'the number one education website' - moving on a broad front.